HAPPY CEMETERY – Sapanta, Romania

 The forest was the basis of the economy and wood is everywhere in the architecture, floral motifs and sun and moon.
 The Romanian peasant has never been afraid of death, a gateway to eternal rest, a natural event accepted as fate.

-The cemetery is the centre of the community with 800 folk art monuments, a true and complex outdoor museum.
+The cemetery is the centre of the community with 800 folk art monuments and a true and complex outdoor museum.
 The cemetery is the lifetime work of the renowned painter, folk sculptor and poet Ion Stan Pâtros and was continued by Dimitru Pop.
 The crosses are carved from oak, painted in “Sapanta” blue with an epitaph written in short verses of simple lyrics and full of spirit and grace.
-It includes the name and and what was essential in their life, their thoughts, concerns and feelings, state of mind, virtues, vices, some with a touch of humour.
+It includes the name and what was essential in their life, their thoughts, concerns and feelings, state of mind, virtues, vices, some with a touch of humour.
 Many relate dramas and tragedies – war, oppression or the death of a loved one.

 About admin